IBurn36360/Twitch_Interface/Modules/blocks.md

 ### Example Return

-If successful:
+If user was blocked:

 ```json
 true
 ```

-If no users were returned:
+If user was either not found or was unable to be blocked:

 ```json
 false